 22. Newbery Reading Challenge 2016

 Don’t have time to read for yourself but read a lot of kid’s books?
-Whether you are raising a future bookworm or want to relive the best books of your childhood, the Newbery Reading Challenge 2016 hosted by Smiling Shelves encourages readers to read Newbery and Caldecott award winning children’s books.
-Since it’s my goal to read 1,000 books with my kids (we’ve read 343 so far), this is a perfect challenge to get me reading with and to them and their classmates.
-This challenge has a point system and readers choose how many points they want to rack up in 2016.
+Whether you are raising a future bookworm or want to relive the best books of your childhood, the Newbery Reading Challenge 2017 hosted by Smiling Shelves encourages readers to read Newbery and Caldecott award winning children’s books.
+Since it’s my goal to read 1,000 books with my kids (we’ve read 351 so far), this is a perfect challenge to get me reading with and to them and their classmates.
+This challenge has a point system and readers choose how many points they want to rack up in 2017.
 Newbery Medal Winners are worth 3 points, Newbery Honor is worth 2 points and Caldecott Winners are worth 1 point.

 Go Big or Go Home

 If you’ve watched the popular TV series, The Gilmore Girls, you’ll know that main character Rory Gilmore is an Ivy-league bound girl with a book always in her hand.
-I did not watch the show when it first aired but now that I’m a complete book lover, I’ve been binge watching it on Netflix just so I can see the 300+ books featured.
+I did not watch the show when it first aired but now that I’m a complete book lover, I binge watched the series on Netflix just so I can see the 300+ books featured.
 I’m a huge fan and you can see how my undertaking of the Rory Gilmore Reading Challenge began and grab a FREE printable of the the entire list of books from the Gilmore Girls so you can read like a Gilmore too.
 The list is an eclectic mix of historical and modern classics, political nonfiction, humor and literary fiction.
 Something for all kinds of readers on this list!

 25. 1,001 Books To Read Before You Die